zenonnetwork/ZNN-Node-deployer/README.md

 ## Usage:
 ```
-/usr/local/bin/Zenon-cli getstakinstatus			#Wait for mnsync = true before starting it from the wallet
+/usr/local/bin/Zenon-cli getstakingstatus			#Wait for mnsync = true before starting it from the wallet
 /usr/local/bin/Zenon-cli getmasternodestatus			#For Node
 /usr/local/bin/Zenon-cli getpillarstatus			#For Pillar
 ```